TodePond/GulfOfMexico/README.md

 Date.stop()
 ```

-**Please note:** This stops your system time by crashing your system.
+**Please note:** This stops your local time by destroying your system.

 ## Delete